motazsaad/ara-pronunciation-tool/README.md

 Modifications mainly make the code in https://github.com/nawarhalabi/Arabic-Phonetiser compatible with python 3, and provide easy to use cmd tool to build the pronunciation dictionary.

+The pronounciation is generated based on Buckwalter transliteration see https://en.wikipedia.org/wiki/Buckwalter_transliteration and http://www.qamus.org/transliteration.htm for more information

 ```